 Hi there!
-My name is Javad Pourmostafa /’dʒævɒd puːr’moʊs’tae’fɑː/!
+I’m Javad Pourmostafa /’dʒævɒd puːr’moʊs’tae’fɑː/!
 I go by joeybright or joyebright, wherever I can get the username.
-I have published under the name ‘Javad Pourmostafa Roshan Sharami.’
+I’ve published under the name ‘Javad Pourmostafa Roshan Sharami.’
 Roshan Sharami is a suffix on my last name.

-I am a Ph.D. candidate as well as a lecturer at the Department of Cognitive Science and Artificial Intelligence (CSAI) of Tilburg University.
-I am also affiliated with the machine translation group (MT++) at Tilburg University.
+I’m a Ph.D. candidate as well as a lecturer at the Department of Cognitive Science and Artificial Intelligence (CSAI) of Tilburg University, where I’m affiliated with the machine translation group (ISMT).
 My PhD thesis is titled “An NMT Framework based on Language Understanding.”
 It is divided into two main parts: (i) will investigate neural machine translation for low-resource language, e.g., Persian, through cross-lingual knowledge transfer, and (ii) aims to delve into multilingual and multi-domain adaptation.
 My PhD supervisors are Dr. Dimitar Shterionov and Dr. Pieter Spronck.

 My research mainly centralizes on natural language processing and deep learning.
 I’m also interested in AI more broadly.

 - Multilingual and multi-domain domain adaptation for NMT